 In my experience, if I truly haven’t worn an article of clothing in the past six months, someone else less fortunate than me will – I vote to donate.

 ⇒ Related Read: How I decluttered my home the Marie Kondo way

 Stain Doesn’t Add Character

 We all know the story; you’ve been through everything with that pair of blue jeans.
 The stains, rips, and fades are all just parts of the story.
 While these may mean something to you, they mean something completely different to everyone else.
-The way I see it, there’s two ways to look at your worn out wares.
+The way I see it, there are two ways to look at your worn-out wares.

 Please refer to Option 2.

 Option 2: Throw them out, recycle it or donate it (if it’s still in good condition).
 This might come off as a little harsh, but sometimes that little kick is what we all need.

 So, you’ve officially cleaned out your wardrobe.
 Your closet looks great, your remaining clothes look even better, and, most importantly, the headache you got while picking out your outfit every morning is finally gone.